XRPLF/xrpl-dev-portal/content/concept-amendments.md

 The operator of a `rippled` validator can "veto" an amendment.
 In this case, that validator never sends a vote in favor of the amendment.
 If enough servers veto an amendment, that prevents it from reaching consistent 80% support, so the amendment does not apply.

 As with all aspects of the consensus process, amendment votes are only taken into account by servers that trust the validators sending those votes.
-Currently, Ripple recommends only trusting the 5 default validators that Ripple (the company) operates.
-For now, trusting only those validators is sufficient to coordinate with Ripple on releasing new features.
+Currently, Ripple (the company) recommends only trusting the 5 default validators that Ripple (the company) operates.
+For now, trusting only those validators is sufficient to coordinate with Ripple (the company) on releasing new features.

 ### Configuring Amendment Voting ###